maraliwayway/react-portfolio/README.md

 ### 4. Open the Project in Your Browser

-- Open your browser and navigate to the local link shown in your terminal.
+- Open your browser and navigate to the local link shown in your terminal

 ---